pholme/sis_exact/README.md

 The code is compiled by make (it assumes a directory o/ where it can put the object files).
 You'd probably have to edit the Makefile to reflect your environment.

-The code is run as:
+You can run the program like:

 `./extime 3 0 1 1 2`